Spatial Coupling as a Proof Technique: The interpolation

 We concentrate on the above claim, and define $X_t$ to be the number of entries in $\alpha^t$ equal to $z$, for $1 \leq t \leq T$.
 Clearly the $X_t$ are independent, bounded and their expectation equals $K/L$ (the choice of distribution of $\alpha^t$ is immaterial as long as it is one of $\conn$, $\disc$ or $\coup$).
 Then by Hoeffding's Inequality, the probability that $\sum X_t$ deviates from its expectation $TK/L$ decays very fast.
 More exactly,

 which proves the claim. \end{IEEEproof}

 The previous lemma essentially allows us to take the expectation over an ensemble of graphs without caring too much about non-admissibility.
-We are now ready to prove a key result, expressed as the following lemma.
+This enables us to prove the following key lemma.

 \begin{lemma} The following two inequalities hold:

 \end{lemma} \begin{IEEEproof} We only discuss the first of the two inequalities, since the proof of the other is identical.
 We will set up a chain of inequalities, at the ends of which sit the two quantities that we need to compare.
 This is the main idea of the \emph{interpolation method}: finding a sequence of objects that transition ``smoothly'' between two objects that can differ significantly.
 In our case, it is easily seen that the claim follows if we are able to show that